NVISOsecurity/nviso-cti/advisories/20210720-hivepermission.md

 **2021-07-20**
 ## SUMMARY
 Recently researchers have discovered that the Windows SAM database, storage of local passwords and users, is accessible by non-admin users.
-This vulnerability, which has not been acknowledged by Microsoft as of the time of this writing, is being dubbed hivepermission.
+This vulnerability, which has not been acknowledged by Microsoft as of the time of this writing, is being dubbed &#35;hivepermission.
 This advisory will be updated on our Github page as more information becomes available.
 ## WHY THIS MATTERS
 This vulnerability allows the SAM database to be read by non-admin users.
 This would allow for trivial local privilege escalation.